shilad/cartograph/README.md

 [TODO - EXPLAIN FORMAT DATA NEEDS TO BE IN, HOW TO EDIT CONFIG FILE, HOW TO CREATE POSTGRES DATABASE - SHILAD AND BROOKE QUESTIONS]

 ##Dependencies galore!
 You'll have to install a bunch of dependencies in order to get started.
-Most of them are pretty quick with the exception of pygsgp, which takes about half an hour - it's a good thing to start installing before you go get lunch or go chasing Pokemon or something.
+Most of them are pretty quick, with the exception of pygsgp, which takes about half an hour - it's a good thing to start installing before you go get lunch or go chasing Pokemon or something.

 These instructions all say pip2.7, because sometimes pip doesn't like to install things in the right place if you have Python 3, but if you only have Python 2.7, you can just say pip.

 ```
 pip2.7 install luigi